xdevplatform/search-tweets-ruby/README.md

 ### Rules files <a id="rules" class="tall">&nbsp;</a>

+Search API requests are based on a single rule or filter.
+When making requests for a single rule, that rule is passed in via the copmmadn-line with the ```-r``` argument.

+However, this client supports making requests with multiple rules, managing the data retrieval for each individual rule.
 Multiple rules can be specified in JSON or YAML files.
 Below is an example of each.
-Note that an individual rule can be specified on the command-line.

 JSON rules file: